 PWRDF is an Anglican agency for development, relief, refugees and justice.
 It works closely with Kairos, an ecumenical organization committed to justice, refugee issues, and the environment.
 Individually we may not be able to do much, but when we work together we can accomplish “more than we can ask or imagine”.
 To find out more you can go to www.pwrdf.org and www.kairoscanada.org.

-Every other summer, St. Simon’s and its Youth lead a mission trip to Holy Cross Anglican School in Belize.
-So far, St. Simon’s has travelled to Belize in 2009, 2011, 2013, 2017, and 2017; and are planning a trip in the summer of 2019.
-Please check out our video montage from past trips.
+Every other summer, St. Simon’s leads a mission to Holy Cross Anglican School in Belize.
+So far, St. Simon’s has travelled to Belize in 2009, 2011, 2013, 2015, and 2017.
+We are in the midst of planning a mission in the summer of 2019.
+Please check out our video montage from past missions.

-We feel the mission trip is a time of partnership with our youth and with the people of Holy Cross.
-The goal for our mission trips is to show the love of Christ in practical ways that make tangible differences in people’s lives.
+We feel the mission is a time of partnership with our church and with the people of Holy Cross.
+The goal for our missions is to show the love of Christ in practical ways that make tangible differences in people’s lives.
 Our aim is also to allow God to work in us through the residents and workers of Holy Cross, so that together we can be God’s hands in our world.

 The Outreach Committee organizes a food drive at Easter and Thanksgiving with donations being given to St. Matthew’s House in Hamilton.
 St. Simon’s also participates in the June Oakville Food Drive, which collects food from nearby neighborhoods for local food banks.